 And I’m concerned about how I, and other young people, approach life with a similar attitude.
 It’s unspoken, probably unintentional, but it shows.

 It’s evident in the way we put off those things we know deep down inside we really should be doing.
-How we lose track of life
+How we lose track of

-time and oblige whatever offers to fill our hours.
+time life and oblige whatever offers to fill our hours.
 How we wait for friends, parents and society to point out the path we ‘ought to’ take.
 How we fall for the deception of youth and act like we have forever to come around and start applying ourselves to the stronger matters that tug at our souls on a consistent basis.
 You know, those thoughts that stare you in the face in the quiet moments.

 Over the last 24 hours or so, a thought has been on my mind.